RickCogley/help.esolia.pro/PROdb/en/prodb-security-controls.md

 Therefore, when changing policy from "Never" to some setting such as "8 hours", the best practice is to have users sign out so that the session cookie is re-created properly.

 !!!warning Important:
 Session cookie recreation _cannot_ be automatically performed from the system side.
+Have users sign out and back in when changing this policy.
 !!!

 ![Figure: PROdb Security Controls Screen](/static/figure-prodb-security-controls-screen.png)